 You can print contracts and forms via our form centre.
 You can then send us these documents by post or hand them in at one of our branches.
 Additionally, you have the possibility to legitimize the forms online via PIN and TAN and send encrypted versions to us.

-In the area of online banking, contracts are made online.
+In the area of online banking, contracts are concluded online.
 Within the range offered you can, for example, carry out payment transactions or execute transactions in securities.
 Before sending an order you will be asked again whether the data you entered is correct.
-Your declarations are sent only after a confirmation has been made.
+Your declarations will only be sent after confirmation.
 After they have been sent, the contracts cannot be retrieved individually or stored in reproducible form within the scope of commerzbank.de.
 You can find a detailed list both in the framework of your account and depot statements and also your security transaction statements.
 Please check these documents on receipt and inform the account holding branch immediately if the statements of account are incorrect or incomplete.
 The same applies for all other objections.
 You can inform yourself about the status of your security orders under security transactions within the framework of the order history.

 Contracts with third-party service providers

-Within the framework of Commerzbank.de it is possible for you to access third-party service providers.
-The content made available by these third-party service providers is not checked by the Commerzbank.
-The respective providers determine the way in which these service providers conclude contracts.
+Within the framework of Commerzbank.de you will be given access third-party service providers.
+The content made available by these third-party service providers is not reviewed by Commerzbank.
+The respective third party service providers determine the way in which they conclude contracts.

 Foreign language contract texts